mitchelldmiller/quick-mail-wp-plugin/README.md

 Edit messages with [TinyMCE](https://codex.wordpress.org/TinyMCE) to add images, rich text and [shortcodes](https://codex.wordpress.org/Shortcode).

-User options for sending email to site users or others.
-Mail is sent with user's name and email, or [Sendgrid](https://sendgrid.com/) credentials.
+Mail is sent with user's name and email.
+Recognizes credentials from [Mailgun](https://wordpress.org/plugins/mailgun/) and [Sendgrid](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) plugins.

 Multiple files from up to six directories (folders) can be attached to a message.